Stock market today: Asian stocks are mixed after Dow sets a new record

 The Dow Jones Industrial Average climbed 0.5% to 40,211.72 and set its own record, while the Nasdaq composite added 0.4% to 18,472.57 and ended a bit short of its high.

-Some of the market’s best performing areas were ones that do best when former President Donald Trump’s chances for election look better.
+Some of the market’s strongest performing areas were ones that do best when former President Donald Trump’s chances for election improve.
 Trump Media & Technology Group, the company behind Trump’s Truth Social platform, leaped 31.4%.
 Bitcoin rose above $64,000 after Trump, who has painted himself as a crypto-friendly candidate, survived an assassination attempt over the weekend.

-Trump could get an immediate bump in his support in polls, as President Ronald Regan did in 1981, according to Isaac Boltanksy, director of policy research at BTIG, and “Trump’s defiance following the attack could be the defining image of this election cycle.”

 Yields for longer-term Treasurys also pushed higher than shorter-term ones, and the 10-year Treasury yield climbed to 4.22% from 4.19% late Friday.
 Something similar happened after last month’s debate between Trump and President Joe Biden, when traders maneuvered in anticipation of a Republican sweep in November that could ultimately mean policies that would raise the U.S. government’s debt.